Our Contemporary Britain modules are specifically designed for international students.

 How are the courses structured?

-- Each course will cover two or three themes.
+- Each module will cover two or three themes.

 - You’ll have a weekly lecture and seminar and will also be expected to study for at least ten hours a week on your own.